jimshowalter/architecture-enforcer/README.md

 The output format can be sliced and diced by any number of analysis tools.
 For example, it can be sorted into a histogram of most-illegally-referred-to components, or most-offending classes, etc. This can help the team decomposing the project figure out what to focus on first.

-Component references are similar, but without class or layer information:
+Component references are similar, but without individual class information:

 ```
 App One!App!1!App One!App!1|INTRA
 App One!App!1!App Two!App!1|ILLEGAL
 ```

-Focusing on illegal component-to-component references can help teams understand the challenges in the codebase without getting mired in tens of thousands of illegal class-to-class dependencies.
+Focusing on coarse-grained illegal component-to-component references can help teams understand the challenges in the codebase without getting mired in tens of thousands of illegal class-to-class dependencies.

-The Problem objects for illegal references have a detail field that presents the same information in a more human-readable format:
+The Problem objects for illegal references have a detail field that presents reference information in a more human-readable format:

 ```
 type com.jimandlisa.app.one.App1 in component 'App One' in layer 'App' depth 1 refers to type com.jimandlisa.app.two.App2 in component 'App Two' in layer 'App' depth 1
 ```

+This can be easier to read when stepping through this tool in a debugger.

 ## Useful Patterns ##